National Reconciliation Week 2026 - A/Prof Robyn Williams

 Please tell us a bit about yourself and about your mob and connections to First Nation people.

-I am a Menang Noongar yorga (woman) and my moort (family) connections span the Noongar, Yamatji, Nykina, Gooniyandi and Bunuba peoples, and I am privileged to come from a large family network and a deeply generous culture.
-I have lived and worked my entire career on Noongar Boodja.
-I am a mother and grandmother, and I have always held a strong love for stories, shaped by the privilege of growing up surrounded by gifted Aboriginal storytellers.
+I am a Minang Noongar yorga (woman) with moort (family) connections spanning Noongar, Yamatji, Nykina, Gooniyandi and Bunuba peoples.
+I come from a large family network and generous culture, and my love of story was shaped by growing up among many gifted Aboriginal storytellers.

 You have a wealth of experience in Indigenous Health.
 Tell us a bit about your journey to where you got to today?

-At 17, I began my career and first job in the Aboriginal community at the Marribank Family Centre, formerly the old Carrolup Native Settlement in the Southwest of Western Australia.
+At 17, I began my career at the Marribank Aboriginal Family Centre, formerly the old Carrolup Native Settlement in the Southwest of Western Australia.
+Carrolup was “home” to many Aboriginal children during the Stolen Generations and the birthplace of the renowned Aboriginal child artists.
 After losing my father at a young age, I experienced firsthand the therapeutic strengths of Aboriginal culture and community as part of my own healing journey.
-A few years later, my Elders and community encouraged me to attend university and told me that I would be fine.
-I was a little doubtful, as I had not completed high school, but I listened to them and enrolled as a mature‑age student, like many in my generation.
+A few years later, my Elders and family encouraged me to attend university, reassuring me that I would be fine.
+I was doubtful, having not completed senior high school, but trusted their guidance and enrolled as a mature‑age student.
+Their belief in me shaped the foundation of my career and continues to guide my commitment to community‑led research and Aboriginal health.

 What does Reconciliation Week mean to you?